IoTThinks/EasySkyMesh/firmware/Instruction-to-flash-firmware.md

 ### Method 2:
 * To download uf2 file.
-* To press some keys to enter DFU mode and open the NRF2BOOT folder.
-RAK: Press RESET twice.
+* To enter DFU mode, RAK: Press RESET twice.
 T-echo Lite: Press RESET, wait for 1s, then press RESET.
+* To open the NRF2BOOT folder
 * To drop the uf2 file in the NRF2BOOT folder
 * The device will auto reboot and close the NRF2BOOT folder.
 <img height="192" alt="image" src="https://github.com/user-attachments/assets/4648416a-b906-46e6-84c1-a13f3a7a2a62" />